zrlewis/imaging/README.md

 and staining the tissue is distorted.
 The sections then need to be aligned after imaging, which is difficult and sometimes impossible due to distortion.

-## Advantages of block face imaging
+## Advantages of episcopic surface imaging

+Episcopic surface imaging involves taking a series of pictures of the face of a block of embedded tissue prior to sectioning the tissue on a microtome.
+The block is then cut with a microtome, removing a thin section and exposing a deeper layer of tissue.
+The block is imaged again and through successive rounds of cutting and imaging a 3-D model of the tissue can be generated.
-Block face imaging is also known as High Resolution Episcopic Microscopy.
+Episcopic surface imaging is also known as High resolution episcopic microscopy.
-Imaging a sample while it is embedded inside of a tissue block eliminates any artifacts due to distortion allowing easy alignment of slices.
-The sections can be made much thinner than conventional histological sections.
+Imaging a sample while it is embedded inside of a tissue block eliminates artifacts due to distortion, allowing easy alignment of slices.
+The sections can be made thinner than conventional histological sections.
-Furthermore, with block face imaging the sections do not need to be mounted on slides and stained.
-There may be compromises in terms of image quality with block face imaging compared to transmitted light imaging of histological sections.
-However, block face imaging can accommodate a number of different tissue types, sizes and stains (preferably fluorescent stains).
+Furthermore, with surface imaging the sections do not need to be mounted on slides and stained.
+There may be compromises in terms of image quality with surface imaging compared to transmitted light imaging of histological sections.
+However, surface imaging can accommodate a number of different tissue types, sizes and stains (preferably fluorescent stains).

 # Materials